jfdm/sif-lang/README.md

 _Runtime_.
 The runtime is actually a model checking and translation tool.
 The model checker checks a Sif file for both syntaxtic and semantic correctness.
 The translation tool translate a Sif file to an output language.
-Currently only the Dot language is supported.
+Currently only the Dot language is supported, alongside an identity transformer.

 ## Repository Contents